 Avoid it by:

-- Vetting manufacturers with real experience in your category (haircare, skincare, etc.)
+- Vetting manufacturers with experience in your category (haircare, skincare, etc.)

 - Asking about MOQs, lead times, and formulation testing and compliance